orochi-network/orochi-network.github.io/src/orochi-network/orochi-network.md

 Orand tackles this challenge head-on by providing a mechanism for generating **Verifiable Randomness**.
 Here's how Orand makes a difference:

 - **Eliminates Trusted Third Parties:** Unlike traditional methods, Orand eliminates the need for relying on a single entity to generate random numbers.
 This removes a potential point of failure and strengthens the overall security of the system.
-- **Verifiable Randomness:** Orand doesn't not just generate random numbers; it also provides cryptographic proofs that the random output is computed correctly and hasn't not been tampered with.
+- **Verifiable Randomness:** Orand doesn't just generate random numbers; it also provides cryptographic proofs that the random output is computed correctly and hasn't been tampered with.
 This verifiable aspect fosters trust and transparency in dApps that rely on randomness for fair play and security-critical operations.
 - **Wide Range of Applications:** Verifiable randomness from Orand can be utilized across various Web3 applications.
 Imagine dApps for provably fair gaming, secure lotteries, or unpredictable elements within the metaverse – Orand empowers developers to build these applications with confidence in the integrity of the randomness used.

 By providing a secure and verifiable source of randomness, Orand empowers developers to build robust and trustworthy Web3 applications.
 This fosters a more secure and transparent online ecosystem for everyone.